UPBGE/UPBGE-Docs/source/manual/python/python_game_engine.rst

 bge.logic.LibLoad("//entities.blend", "Scene")
 ```

->**Beware of Lamps**
+.. topic:: **Beware of Lamps**

->
->New Lamp objects can be dynamically loaded from external files.
+   New Lamp objects can be dynamically loaded from external files.
 However, in GLSL mode, they will not work as a light source for the material shaders, since the shaders would need to be recompiled for that.

 globalDict, loadGlobalDict(), saveGlobalDict()
 **********************************************